 If you are interested in tuning this, feel free to do so (and remember to report your findings to us!).
 When this value is changed for a running Garage installation, only files newly uploaded will be affected.
 Previously uploaded files will remain available.
 This however means that chunks from existing files will not be deduplicated with chunks from newly uploaded files, meaning you might use more storage space that is optimally possible.

 1: data stored on Garage is stored on a single node.
 There is no redundancy, and data will be unavailable as soon as one node fails or its network is disconnected.
 Do not use this for anything else than test deployments.

 2: data stored on Garage will be stored on two different nodes, if possible in different zones.
-Garage tolerates one node failure before losing data.
-Data should be available read-only when one node is down, but write operations will fail.
-Use this only if you really have to.
+Garage tolerates one node failure, or several nodes failing but all in a single zone (in a deployment with at least two zones), before losing data.
+Data remains available in read-only mode when one node is down, but write operations will fail.

 Note that in modes